 Non-U.S. Citizens, including unmarried minors, may establish residency unless precluded by the Immigration and Nationality Act (8 U.S.C.
-1101, et seq.) from establishing domicile in the U.S., provided the student has had residence in California for more than one year prior to the residency determination date for the term for which attendance at the College is proposed.
-In general, non-U.S. Citizens are precluded from establishing domicile in the U.S. if their status in the country is undocumented, or is under a visa which requires residence outside the U.S., or entered the U.S. solely for a temporary purpose (Education Code §68017, §68043, §68062(h), 68070; Title 5 §54022, §54045).
+1101, et seq.) from establishing domicile in the U.S., provided the student has had residence in California for more than one year and one day prior to the residence determination date for the term for which attendance at the College is proposed.
+In general, non-U.S. Citizens are precluded from establishing domicile in the U.S. if their status in the country is undocumented, or is under a visa which requires residence outside the U.S., or entered the U.S. solely for a temporary purpose (Education Code §68062(h); Title 5 §54045).